Andy-xiaokang/my-mkdocs/docs/etc/mactips.md

       2. `picgo> pic bed> smms> tokens: `  add your [sm.ms token](https://smms.app/home/apitoken)
 2. [use github for your picture bed (not recommend )](https://juejin.cn/post/7031461637986975757)

+## auto fill passphase for ssh
+`ssh-add` then fill in the passphase
+`ssh-agent` to auto fill passphase

+## set off ipv6 Wi-Fi
+`sudo networksetup -listallnetworkservices`
+`sudo networksetup -setv6off Wi-Fi`
+then the wifi ip will changed from ipv6 to ipv4